Microsoft’s new Dynamics 365 services apply AI to finance and project operations

 Finance Insights, which will launch in preview beginning in May, taps AI to help managers take proactive action to understand and act on cash positions by automating “low-value” tasks.
 By combining data from a general ledger and subledgers, it offers a picture of financial health, unifying metrics like KPIs, charts, and financial statements.

 As for Project Operations, which will become generally available in October, it connects cross-functional teams to provide visibility, collaboration, and insight to drive organizational success “from prospect to cash.”
-Like Finance Insights, Project Operations leverages universal resource scheduling to enhance bookings, availability calendars, requirements, skills and competencies, and search for scheduling resources to projects.
+Like Finance Insights, Project Operations leverages universal resource scheduling to enhance bookings, availability calendars, requirements, and skills and competencies, and search for scheduling resources.

 “Our continued investment in expanding AI capabilities across Dynamics 365 helps … organization[s] accelerate digital transformation initiatives while empowering employees with insights to drive better business outcomes every day,” wrote Phillips.
 “By applying the power of Microsoft Project, together with Dynamics 365, Microsoft is developing the next generation of tools to reinvent how project-centric organizations operate.”